al6x/vfs/readme.md

 And if you want to use remote FS - things are getting even worse and more complicated (Net::SSH & Net::SFTP use a little different API than local FS, and you has to remember all thouse little quirks).

+## License

 Copyright (c) Alexey Petrushin http://petrush.in, released under the MIT license.

-## Please let me know about bugs and Your proposals, there's the 'Issues' tab at the top, feel free to submit.

 [vos]: http://github.com/alexeypetrushin/vos
 [cluster_management]: http://github.com/alexeypetrushin/cluster_management